threefoldfoundation/www_threefold_cloud/content/page/home/home.md

 header_excerpt: Scale your workloads limitlessly in an ultra-secure end-to-end environment.
 button: Learn More
 link: '' #link for button
-cards: [card1, card2] #you can continue adding cards as needed
+cards: [card1] #you can continue adding cards as needed
+cardLefts: [cardLeft1] #you can continue adding cards as needed
 solution_image: ./home_cta.png
 cta: home_cta
 ---